Can You Freeze Mozzarella Cheese?

 Last but not least, we have fresh mozzarella balls.
 If you scour the Internet for opinions on freezing this type of mozzarella, you will find they are all over the place.
 Some people say you can totally do it, while others swear against it.
 What gives?

 Freezing fresh mozzarella noticeably alters its texture, and the taste often suffers a bit too.
 The cheese is no longer soft and smooth but becomes dry and crumbly.

 Such cheese definitely won’t make the cut for an addition to your breakfast sandwiches but is usually good enough if melted.
 In other words, if you freeze fresh mozzarella, make sure you use it in a recipe that requires melting it.

 The way to freeze this dairy product depends on in which form it comes.
 All of them are quite simple, though, and require a couple of minutes of active time at most.

 - Portion or slice the block.
-You probably won’t use the whole block within a couple of days, so to avoid refreezing or forcing yourself to use more than you need, you should portion it.
+You probably won’t use the whole mozzarella brick within a couple of days, so to avoid refreezing or forcing yourself to use more than you need, you should portion it.
 Cut the whole block into several chunks, or slice it if the cheese will be melted on sandwiches.
 Go with what makes the most sense.

 - Label the package if you find it helpful and stick it in the freezer.
 If you went with the cookie sheet trick, remove the sheet once the cheese freezes, as it’s no longer needed.